sarveshmathi/ScrabbleJava/README.md

   a.
 If the current player plays a correct word.
   b.
 If the current player plays an incorrect word.
   b.
 If the current player forfeits their turn.
+  c.
+If the current player plays a word without using atleast a tile for their rack.
+  d.
+If the current player plays a word without using atleast a tile from existing rack.